ohata-toast/CDN/en/console-guide.md

 |DigiCert Global Root G2|15.Jan.38|df3c24f9bfd666761b268073fe06d1cc8d4f82a4|

 - **Origin Server Port**
-  Origin servers must be operated by a web-protocol support service.
-Service port numbers can be set for HTTP/HTTPS protocols under operations. 원본 서버는 웹 프로토콜을 지원하는 서비스로 운영해야 합니다. 운영 중인 HTTP/HTTPS 프로토콜의 서비스 포트 번호를 설정할 수 있습니다.
+  An origin server must be operated by a web-protocol support service.
+Service port numbers can be set for HTTP/HTTPS protocols under operations.
-  Either HTTP or HTTPS must be entered for the origin server port, and if not set, a port is set by default with HTTP:80 or HTTPS:443.원본 서버 포트는 HTTP 또는 HTTPS 포트 중 하나를 반드시 입력해야 하며, 설정하지 않은 포트는 기본 포트 HTTP:80, HTTPS:443으로 설정됩니다.
+  Either HTTP or HTTPS must be entered for the origin server port, and if not set, a port is set by default with HTTP:80 or HTTPS:443.
-  Only restricted ports are available as an origina port.
-Refer to the following table for available port numbers. 원본 서버 포트는 제한된 포트만 설정할 수 있습니다. 설정 가능한 포트 번호는 다음 표를 참고하시기 바랍니다.
+  Only limited number of ports are available as the origina port.
+Refer to the following table for available port numbers.

-**[Table 2] Available Origin Server Port Numbers 사용 가능한 원본 서버 포트 번호**
+**[Table 2] Available Origin Server Port Numbers**

 |Port Number|
 |---|